BILL VAN GILDER

 During this two day, information-loaded, demo-workshop some 50+ making techniques will be demonstrated which participants will want to use and adjust to fit their own future work.
 Short cuts, tips and tool-use at the wheel will be shared through demo after demo.
 Hand-building functional forms will be the focus during part of the demonstrations as requested, defining projects and techniques for hand-builders.

 Group will break for a 1 hour lunch

-Bill will present a 2-hour slide show on Friday evening preceding the workshop for those workshop registrants who wish to attend (at no additional cost).
+Bill will present a 90-minute slide show on Friday evening preceding the workshop for those workshop registrants who wish to attend (at no additional cost).